vasudha-star/redrob-ranker/README.md

 On a fresh machine, this step downloads and caches the `all-MiniLM-L6-v2` model (22MB) from HuggingFace on first run, then encodes all 100,000 candidates and saves `data/candidate_embeddings.npy` and `data/candidate_ids.npy`.
 On subsequent runs, the model is read from local cache.
 This step only needs to be run once, or again if the candidate pool changes.

-### Step 3 — Run the ranker (~3–4 minutes on CPU)
+### Step 3 — Run the ranker

+**Approximately 110 seconds on CPU.
+No network access required.**

 ```bash
 python rank.py --candidates data/candidates.jsonl --out submission.csv
 ```

 After precomputation, the ranking step loads pre-computed embeddings from disk, fits TF-IDF, runs the rule engine, applies Weighted RRF, generates reasoning, and writes `submission.csv`.
-The model is read from local cache — no network access is made during ranking.
+The model is read from local cache.

 ### Step 4 — Validate the submission